idebtor/JoyAI/01GettingStarted.md

     - Mac: Clone the [repository](https://github.com/takluyver/nbopen) and run ./osx-install.sh

 __Method 4__:
+This is one-line batch command file that runs Jupyter notebook.
-  1. Double-click if you have _start_ipynb.bat in your folder.
+  1. Double-click if you have `_start_ipynb.bat` in your folder.

 -----------------------------------------------